thanasisn/SDR_enhancement_LAP/article/article.md

 [@Natsis2023].
 We created a threshold by using an appropriate relative and/or an additional constant offset.
 The initial results showed that we can detect a big portion of the actual CE events.
-However, by inspecting the daily plots of irradiance it became evident that changes in atmospheric conditions introduced numerous false positive or false negative results.
+However, by inspecting the daily plots of irradiance, it became evident that changes in atmospheric conditions introduced numerous false positive or false negative results.
 The main reason for these discrepancies is the variability of the effects of aerosols and water vapor which were not considered in the simple method.
 To produce a more representative reference